vCarbonnn/TagProGroupChatNotifier/README.md

 To use this userscript, make sure Tampermonkey (or equivalent) is installed.
 Then press the 'raw' button, which will take you to a Tampermonkey (or equivalent) page with a button to install which you can press.

-Now navigate to the Tampermonkey dashboard and select the userscript 'TagPro Group Chat Notifier'.
+If you want a custom request name, read the next section 'Custom Request Name'.
+If not, the script will use the TagPro name which you enter the group with.
+Skip ahead to the section 'Custom Colours'.

 ===
+Custom Request Name
+===
+Navigate to the Tampermonkey dashboard and select the userscript 'TagPro Group Chat Notifier'.
 If you don't know how to do this, follow this:

 \1.
 Press the icon in the top right of your browser (the one that looks like an upside down cassette) and press Dashboard: http://i.imgur.com/9An5bHZ.png